||2016 West Sound Beekeepers Association Presents: Michael Palmer and The Sustainable Apiary Oct 22, 2016 10:00 AM

 to approach beekeeping and an unlimited number of conflicting opinions.
 We hope to help you find the best path for your beekeeping adventures.

-If any surplus funds are raised by this class, they will go toward funding other West Sound Bee Association activities such
+Surplus funds raised by this class go toward funding other West Sound Bee Association activities such

 It is hoped that class attendees will participate in many of the association activities this year and continue to

 be an active member of the association in future years so they develop into accomplished beekeepers.